mappable-world/mappable-test-server/CONTRIBUTING.md

 Any changes to the files will automatically restart the test server.

+## Testing

 To run autotests:

 ```sh
 npm test
 ```

+## Deployment

 When you're done, update the version, add the new tag, and push everything to github.
-Github actios will automatically roll out the new version to heroku.
+GitHub actions will automatically roll out the new version to heroku.

+## Project structure

+- `compose` - Folder with data to start services via docker compose
+- `docs` - API specification in [OpenAPI](https://www.openapis.org/) format
+- `src` - TypeScript code
+  - `app` - application's code
+  - `tests` - auto-tests
+  - `tools` - special tools